Pierre Gage: Biography

 In January 2001, three years after the formation of O.N.E, Corneille left the group to pursue a solo career.
 Gage followed the same path, at first concentrating on acting and theatre before returning to music.

 Corneille and Gage maintained a working relationship, with Gage opening for Corneille during Corneille's 2003 tour.
 Gage began to have success on his own thanks to his single "Trop Fresh", which attracted a significant fan base.

 Gage's first album Soul Rebel, of which most of the songs were written, composed, and produced by Corneille, came out in July 2005.
 The album contains a mix of soul and reggae music.
+It charted in France at number 7, and was listed by SNEP at number 88 of the top albums of 2005.
+In 2008 Gage released second album Changer le Monde, a mix of soul music, dancehall and reggae, which spent 15 weeks on the French album chart peaking at number 18.

+In February 2019, Gage participated in The Voice 8 in France.
+He was invited to join Mika's team following his appearance in the televised singing competition.